 Getting Started With Medicare

-Do your current medical providers accept Medicare?
-If not, shop for new ones.
+Find out if your current medical providers accept Medicare.
+If not, look for new ones.

-- Original Medicare works like TRICARE Select or preferred provider organizations (PPOs): You can choose any providers, specialists included, if they accept Medicare.
+Original Medicare (Parts A and B) works like TRICARE Select or preferred provider organizations (PPOs): You can choose any providers, specialists included, if they accept Medicare.

 Medicare and TFL